divyankachaudhari/divyankachaudhari.github.io/_posts/2021-04-23-Reverse-Engineering-Using-Cutter.md

 Crackmes.one has a lot of files that you need to crack and this is a relatively simple one.
 It's called ZED-Frequency.
 Let's try running it (remember you may need to `chmod+x` so that this executable can be run.):

 It seems that you need to pass a keyfile.
-Let us create a simple file with the text "CSEAIITB" and pass it as a keyfile.
+Let us create a simple file with the text "CSEAIITD" and pass it as a keyfile.

 So a particular key is generated from this text.
 We need to figure out the correct key and what generates this key.
 This is the challenge.
 Let's load this file in cutter.